Hilary Duff Gives Birth: Find Out the Name of Her and Matthew Koma's Second Baby - E! Online

 Hilary Duff and Matthew Koma's newborn has arrived!

 On Saturday, March 27, the actress and her musician hubby announced the birth of their second child together, named Mae James Blair.
-Hilary posted on Instagram a photo of her holding the baby, her third baby overall, in an inflatable birthing pool, with her and Matthew's 2-year-old daughter Banks sitting in the water with them.
+Hilary posted on Instagram a photo of her holding the baby, her third baby overall, in an inflatable birthing pool, with her and Matthew's 2-year-old daughter Banks Violet Bair sitting in the water with them.
 The star's husband and her 9-year-old son Luca stare at the girls while leaning on the edge.

 "Mae James Bair- We LOVE you beauty," Hilary wrote.
 "3-24-21"